Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1/identify.typ

   columns: 2,

   [
-    After reviewing videos of competitive teams, we found that the number 1 team #footnote[5203G Gremlin Sugar Rush Pits & Parts Interview: https://www.youtube.com/watch?v=lIZKrpuLhwg] of the Sugar Rush signature event used a kicker.
+    After reviewing videos of competitive teams, we found that the #1 team #footnote[5203G Gremlin Sugar Rush Pits & Parts Interview: https://www.youtube.com/watch?v=lIZKrpuLhwg] of the Sugar Rush signature event used a kicker.

     A kicker is a mechanism designed to launch or propel triballs, typically with a quick and forceful action in a kicking motion.
   ],